DanieLevy/ai-based/AI-SYSTEM.md

 3. Viewing logs and metrics for API calls
 4. Analyzing success rates and response times

-This platform is useful for development and debugging, but should not be exposed in production environments.
+For testing the token system specifically, visit `/token-test` to verify:
+1. Token acquisition is working
+2. API calls with the token succeed
+3. Chat completions are functioning correctly

 ## Environment Configuration

 Configure the system using environment variables:

-- `OPENAI_API_KEY`: Your Sofia API key
+- `OPENAI_API_KEY`: Your Sofia API key (fallback when Python script fails)
 - `OPENAI_BASE_URL`: Base URL for the Sofia API (default: https://sofia-api.lgw.cloud.mobileye.com/v1/api)
 - `MODEL`: Default model to use for API calls
+- `NEXT_PUBLIC_APP_URL`: Your application's base URL (for server-side token requests)

 ## Support and Maintenance